freeCodeCamp/chinese/chinese/articles/the-parallel-threads-of-life-and-programming.md

 Most people can solve any problem.
 In fact, most problems state the solution.
 For example, if the bridge is causing the issue, the answer is to do something with the bridge.
 If, however, the problem is that the truck is too tall, then the solution–almost glaringly obvious–is to make the truck shorter.

-### The arrangement of parts is much more important than the parts themselves.
+### The arrangement of parts is much more important than the parts themselves

 What does the Google Maps codebase, the Declaration of Independence, Martin Luther King Jr.’s _I have a dream_ speech, Steve Jobs’s 2005 commencement address, and my first app, _Hello, World_ have in common?